Gaming Addiction: Symptoms and Responses

-This article uses the term ‘excessive gaming’ rather than ‘addiction’.
-The term addiction can too easily relegate the behaviour to a disease, or demonize games as something that happens to certain people.
+This article uses the term 'excessive gaming' rather than 'addiction'.
+The term addiction can too easily relegate the behaviour to a disease, or demonise games as something that happens to certain people.
 These perspectives diminish players’ responsibility for their overuse of games as well as their capacity to make a change in their lives.
 While addiction is commonly recognised, I believe it is healthier to rephrase this in terms of excess.

 Excessive video gaming should not be confused with spending a lot of time gaming.
 Someone who loves games, but can easily put them down to spend time with others, or attend to their work and well-being is not using them excessively; they are just enjoying them.
 When gaming becomes excessive it can have a powerful negative impact on mental health – commonly associated with depression and social anxiety.